 The National Association for Interpretation defines interpretation as “a mission-based communication process that forges emotional and intellectual connections between the interests of the audience and meanings inherent in the resource.
-Although hardly a phrase that floats off the tongue, within the formalities of our profession this is the accepted definition.
+Although hardly a phrase that dances off the tongue, within the formalities of our profession this is the accepted definition.
 As certified interpretive trainers, this is the definition that we teach our students.

 Yet beyond the words that formally define us, there are others ways of explaining what we, as interpreters, do.
 No, we are not translating English to Spanish.
 But we do take complex issues, such as nature, history, and science, and translate them into messages that can be easily and effectively understood by the public.
 We are part scientist, part journalist, part actor, part story teller, and park educator.
 If you meet a ranger in a national park, you have met an interpreter.